 Figure 3: Update of WISDEM to include floating wind design modules.
 Yellow denotes an existing module and green colored modules are those that will be developed in this effort (note that fixed-bottom offshore turbines and support structures are already modeled).

 WISDEM and the OpenMDAO library provide a solid platform from which to develop the necessary tools for a system-level optimization methodology for floating wind systems.
 A diagram of WISDEM, with high- lights of the new modules added in course of this project is shown in Figure 3.
 WISDEM accounts for most of the turbine disciplines and components involved, except most notably the floating substructures.
-At the plant level, the balance of station economics for floating wind systems from concept through decommissioning was incorporated in WISDEM from other another in-house NREL model.
+At the plant level, the balance of station economics for floating wind systems from concept through decommissioning was incorporated in WISDEM from other another internal NREL model.
 No current open-source offshore operations and maintenance module suitable for use in WISDEM is currently available, but development of one is part of future plans.

 The key addition to WISDEM to enable floating offshore wind energy systems to be included in its framework is the creation of the FloatingSE module.
 This module handles conceptual cost and sizing design of floating substructures by parameterizing the geometry and analyzing candidate configurations with low- fidelity approximations of loads, stress analysis, mooring system behavior, stability criterion, and compliance with existing codes and standards.
 A flow chart of the key analysis steps and tools is shown in Figure 4.
 FloatingSE is made available to the broader community via GitHub as an open-source mode.